ortelius/scec-datasource-abs/README.md

 API: `/upload`
 Body:
-NOTE: The Object inside payload will be saved as nft object.
+NOTE: The Object inside the payload will be saved as NFT object.
 ```json
 {
   "payload": {